astronomaestro/ASIIP/README.md

 IIparameters.json included with this package.

     - time(YYYY-MM-DD HH:MM:SS): Specifies the desired date of observation.
 The target planner expects the midnight time of your array in UTC time
-    - raRange(degrees): Specifies the desired RA range query constraints from 0 to 360.
+    - raRange(hourangle): Specifies the desired RA range query constraints from 0 to 24.
     - decRange(degrees): Specifies the DEC range query constraints from -90 to 90.
     - magRange: Specifies the Magnitude range query constraints
     - wavelength(meters): Specifies the wavelength of the filter being used